-The purpose of an independent study is to provide for the unique interests, specific passions, and artistic direction of IAIA students who seek opportunities to direct their own learning to fulfill personal educational goals.
-(Prerequisites: Permission of the Program Director and Instructor)
+The purpose of an independent study is to provide for the unique interests, specific passions, and artistic directions of IAIA students who seek opportunities to direct their own learning to fulfill personal educational goals.
+This is a four-week accelerated follow-up studio collaboration for previous Acting II and Technical Theater students to augment their production experience.
+The study will take place on campus.
+(Permission by Performing Arts Department required.)